Brexit To Take Full Effect As UK Leaves EU Single Market - UrduPoint

 Brexit To Take Full Effect As UK Leaves EU Single Market

-London, (UrduPoint / Pakistan Point News - 31st Dec, 2020 ) :Brexit becomes a reality on Thursday as Britain leaves Europe's customs union and single market, ending nearly half a century of often turbulent ties with its closest neighbours.
+London, (UrduPoint / Pakistan Point News - 1st Jan, 2021 ) :Brexit finally becomes a reality on Thursday as Britain leaves Europe's customs union and single market, ending nearly half a century of often turbulent ties with its closest neighbours.

 The UK's tortuous departure from the European Union takes full effect when Big Ben strikes 11:00 pm (2300 GMT) in central London, just as most of the European mainland ushers in 2021 at midnight.

-Brexit has dominated British politics since the country's narrow vote to leave the bloc in June 2016, opening deep political and social wounds that still remain raw.
+The referendum on EU membership opened up deep political and social wounds which remain raw, with the consequences of Britain's departure to be felt for generations to come -- for better or worse.

+The British pound surged to a 2.5-year peak against the US Dollar before the long-awaited exit from the single market, 11 months since the country legally left the EU in January.

-Legally, Britain left on January 31 but has been in a standstill transition period during fractious talks to a secure a free-trade agreement with Brussels, which was finally clinched on Christmas Eve.
+Britain has been in a standstill transition period since then, during fractious talks to secure a free-trade agreement with Brussels, which was only finally clinched on Christmas Eve.

-Once the transition ends, EU rules will no longer apply, with the immediate consequence being an end to the free movement of more than 500 million people between Britain and 27 EU states.
+- 'Be our own bosses' - Once Big Ben tolls at 11:00 pm, EU rules will no longer apply, and the free movement of more than 500 million people between Britain and the 27 EU states ends.

+Gibraltar, a British enclave off the coast of southern Spain, is the exception, after inking a last-minute deal with Madrid to avoid a hard border and major disruption.

-Customs border checks will be back for the first time in decades, and despite the free-trade deal, queues and disruption from additional paperwork are expected.
+Elsewhere though, customs border checks return for the first time in decades, and despite the free-trade deal, queues and disruption from additional paperwork are expected.

-- Symbolic departure - Britain -- a financial and diplomatic big-hitter, and major NATO power -- is the first member state to leave the EU, which was set up to forge unity after the horrors of World War II.
+"It's going to be better," said Maureen Martin, from Dover on the southeastern coast of England, where most voted to leave the EU in 2016.
+"We need to govern ourselves and be our own bosses." - 'Our future is made in Europe' - Britain -- a financial and diplomatic big-hitter plus a major NATO power -- is the first member state to leave the EU, which was set up to forge unity across the continent after the horrors of World War II.

 The EU has lost 66 million people and an economy worth $2.85 trillion, but Brexit, with its appeal to nationalist populism, also triggered fears other disgruntled members could follow suit.